metriccoders/metriccoders/README.md

 ## Contact Us 📧

-Feel free to reach out to us if you have any questions or suggestions by emailing us at technologyappsdeveloper@gmail.com.
+Feel free to reach out if you have any questions or suggestions by emailing at technologyappsdeveloper@gmail.com.
 Join us in building the largest open-source AI community!